Back to Blog

 How do we use mobilization to get out of these situations?

 The difference between "exercise" and "mobility" is the type of movements done and the intention behind them.
-But, yes, mobility work is a type of exercise.
+But, yes, it is a type of exercise.

-Mobility is for REHAB of injuries and RECOVERY of the soreness we usually experience with exercises.
+Mobility is REHAB of injuries and RECOVERY of the soreness we usually experience with exercises.

 And mobility - ideally - PREVENTS injury in the first place.

-We do mobility so that we can exercise.
+We do mobility so that we can exercise (or do whatever you want to do).

 Here are some mobility tests you can do to assess how "MOBILE" you are: